RoboDuet: Learning a Cooperative Policy for Whole-body Legged Loco-Manipulation: Introduction

-In awareness of these challenges, we introduce the \textbf{\ourshort}: an integrated legged loco-manipulation framework tailored for large-range 6D pose tracking.
-The training process for \ourshort is structured in two stages.
-In stage 1, we refine a locomotion policy to endow the legged robot with essential mobility capabilities.
-On top of stage 1, stage 2 involves training an arm policy that may coordinate with the locomotion policy.
-We argue that employing a two-phase training strategy enhances the stability of the training process, resulting in the acquisition of highly precise and large-range 6-DoF tracking agents.
+To simplify the whole-body control problem, we adopt a cooperative mechanism, achieved through the coordinated collaboration of a locomotion policy and an arm policy.
+The interaction between the locomotion policy and the arm's actions exhibits a duet-like performance, where the locomotion policy utilizes the actions of the arm as guidance to adjust its posture, while the arm is complemented by the actions of the locomotion policy aiming to expand the robot's workspace.
+The training process for \ourshort is structured in two stages, as illustrated in Fig. \ref{fig:framework}.
+In stage 1, we develop the locomotion policy to endow the legged robot with essential mobility capabilities.
+Following stage 1, stage 2 involves training the arm policy that can coordinate with the locomotion policy.
+We argue that employing a two-stage training strategy enhances the stability of the training process, resulting in the acquisition of agile and large-range 6D pose tracking agents.